mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Analytics

 * The discovery of insights in data, find interesting patterns in data
 * For example, given a graph, find (identify) all of the triangles
 * For example, given a DNA data, find genes, which are assocaited with each other
+* For example, given a DNA data, find rare variants

 What is Data Analytics?
 Data analytics helps individuals and organizations make sense of